DigitalState/Platform-legacy/src/Ds/Bundle/ServiceBundle/README.md

 # DsServiceBundle

-The Service bundle provides managers the ability to manage government services and citizen service activations.
-It introduces two new entities to the system: Service and Activation.
+The Service bundle provides business users the ability to manage government services and citizen service activations.
+It introduces two new entities to the system: [Service](Entity/Service.php) and [Activation](Entity/Activation.php).

 ## Table of Contents